Cronenworth, Paddack help Padres beat Dodgers 5-4

 Joc Pederson homered to left-center on Paddack’s first pitch, his first of the season and his 21st career leadoff homer.

 Grisham homered to right with one out in the bottom of the inning, his fourth.
-Myers homered to right-center with two outs it he fourth, his third, for a 2-1 lead.
+Myers homered to right-center with two outs it the fourth, his third, for a 2-1 lead.

 The Dodgers regained the lead on Will Smith’s two-run double to right-center with one out in the fifth.
 Corey Seager was aboard on a leadoff double and Matt Beaty on a single.